nagasudhirpulla/taming_python/blog/skills/matplotlib_center_axes.md

 **Matplotlib** is a plotting library tn the scipy ecosystem of libraries.

-I this post we will try to learn  how to set the size of a figure in matplotlib

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

 Sometimes we may require to have the main axis lines to be in the center of the subplot.
-We will the positioning of `spines` to achieve this
+We will control the positioning of `spines` to achieve this